bballew/54gene-wgs-germline/docs/source/overview.rst

 Overview
 ===============

 This workflow was designed by the Genomics & Data Science team at 54gene and is used to analyze germline whole-genome sequencing data in the form of either FASTQs or gVCFs.
-This pipeline emit a joint-called multi-sample VCF.
-It is currently optimized to be run on HPC infrastructure and was developed on AWS' ParallelCluster.
+This pipeline emits a joint-called multi-sample VCF.
+It is currently optimized to be run on HPC infrastructure and was developed on AWS' `ParallelCluster <https://aws.amazon.com/hpc/parallelcluster/>`_.

 Features: